 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expects the number of food service manager jobs to increase by five percent from 2014-2024 (www.bls.gov).
-The BLS reported that the median annual salary for food service managers was $48,690 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) expects the number of food service manager jobs to increase by eleven percent from 2018-2028 (www.bls.gov).
+The BLS reported that the median annual salary for food service managers was $54,240 in May 2018.